shreybirmiwal/shreybirmiwal/README.md

 # About Me
 Hello!
+I am a rising senior at Westwood High School in Austin, Tx.
-I love CS and **LOVE TO BUILD** projects.
+I love to build and learn.
 I've made a new project every other week since the 6th grade.

 I'm interested in using blockchain to create verifable computing and better AI, building ASIC chips specialized for AI, and researching machine learning.